dansmyers/DataScienceAndAnalytics/Sprint-6-Probability_and_Bayesian_Models/Deliverable_Questions.md

 <img src="https://64.media.tumblr.com/3ee467fbfc590a59e079ddfe7f93d34d/tumblr_psp65oRMS91s5b5tzo1_500.jpg" width="40%" />

-There are a total of 40 students in Hermoine's year at Hogwarts.

 Birthdays are important in the Wizarding World.
 Sharing a birthday with another witch or wizard can create a magical bond between the two of you, leading to all sorts of ridiculous hijinks.

-This is why wizard twins are always crazy.
+There are a total of 40 students in Hermoine's year at Hogwarts.
 What's the probability that no two students in Hermoine's year share the same birthday?

 Tip: Assume that there are 365 possible birthdays (wizards can't be born on Leap Days) and that wizards are equally likely to be born on any day of the year.